Royal Victoria Hospital, Montreal: Legacy site

 The hospital was previously housed in a building complex at 687 Pine Avenue on the slope of Mount Royal in the borough of Ville-Marie.
-Hospital operations moved to the new Glen site of the McGill University Health Centre on April 26, 2015, except for the McGill Reproductive Centre and the Dialysis Clinic, which remained at the original site as of 2015.
-Of its nine pavilions, three date from the original 1893 hospital and were designed by Henry Saxon Snell in the Scottish baronial style.
+Most of the hospital's operations moved to the new Glen site of the McGill University Health Centre on April 26, 2015.
+The McGill Reproductive Centre and the Dialysis Clinic remained at the original site for a time, but eventually were relocated.

+Of the Legacy Site's nine pavilions, three date from the original 1893 hospital and were designed by Henry Saxon Snell in the Scottish baronial style.
 The nearby Allan Memorial Institute continues to house the psychiatry department.
 The post-2015 future of the 122-year-old Royal Vic building is yet to be determined.
-McGill University has unveiled an idea to repurpose the hospital for academic purposes, but also add community and green space., a project that opposes the wishes of the founders, lords Strathcona and Stephen.
+McGill University has unveiled an idea to repurpose the hospital for academic purposes, but also add community and green space, a project that opposes the wishes of the founders, lords Strathcona and Stephen.

 The original hospital was designed by the Scottish architect Henry Saxon Snell, who from the 1860s had made a name for himself in England and Scotland as a leading specialist in the design of hospitals, particularly in London.
 Constructed of Montreal limestone, the original Royal Vic is distinguished by its crenelated structures and romantic turrets framing generous sun porches at the corners of its imposing medical and surgical wards.
 Snell's aesthetic plans for the Royal Vic were inspired by the Scottish baronial style of the Royal Infirmary of Edinburgh.
 From a medical perspective, his design of the Royal Vic was influenced by the ideas of Florence Nightingale as a Pavilion Hospital, in which the separation and isolation of both patients and diseases were thought to discourage the spread of infection.
 The original part of the building was completed in 1893.

 The hospital was later enlarged by the addition of new wings of the same architectural style.
-The H pavilion opened in 1905 as the nurses' residence).
+The H pavilion opened in 1905 as the nurses' residence.
 The 1920s saw the addition of the Women's and Ross Memorial pavilions.
 Another expansion was completed in the early 1950s giving the hospital its M and S pavilions; a portion of the original hospital was demolished to accomplish this.
-Lastly the C pavilion, housing the emergency room, birthing centre, and a large modern ICU opened in 1993.
+Lastly, the C pavilion, housing the emergency room, birthing centre, and a large modern ICU opened in 1993.
 A time capsule is located in the wall facing the C pavilion's elevators on the ground floor.